iranzo/iranzo.github.io/content/2019-09-29-cloning-lego-dimensions.md

 In the article [Lego Dimensions]({filename}2019-08-19-lego-dimensions.en.md), I covered all the available packs for playing with the console.

-Unfortunately not all of them are available for purchase anymore except from collectionists, <brickset.com> or some resellers.
+Unfortunately not all of them are available for purchase anymore except from collectors, <brickset.com> or some resellers.

-After some research, several pages provides instructions about the tags themselves and how to 'fix' or 'clone' them.
+After some research, several pages provide instructions about the tags themselves and how to 'fix' or 'clone' them.

 ## Materials